oclif/cli-ux/README.md

   id: {
     header: 'ID', // override column header
     minWidth: '10', // column must display at this width or greater
-    additional: true, // only display this column when the --additional flag is present
+    extra: true, // only display this column when the --extra flag is present
     get: row => `US-O1-${row.id}`, // custom getter for data row object },
 }